libp2p/docs/content/concepts/nat/dcutr.md

 ## Background

-Relays can be used to traverse NATs by acting as proxies, but this can be expensive to scale and maintain, and may result in low-bandwidth, high-latency connections.
-[Hole punching](hole-punching.md) is a technique that allows two nodes behind NATs to communicate directly, but it requires [rendezvous](../discovery/rendezvous.md) and synchronization, which can be accomplished using signaling servers.
+Relays are used to traverse NATs by acting as proxies, but this can be expensive to scale and maintain, and may result in low-bandwidth, high-latency connections.
+[Hole punching](/concepts/nat/hole-punching) is another technique that enables NAT traversal by enabling two nodes behind NATs to communicate directly.
+However, in addition to relay nodes, it requires another piece of infrastructure called signaling servers (for [rendezvous](/concepts/discovery-routing/rendezvous.md) and synchronization).
 > A signaling server is a server or service that facilitates communication between nodes in
 > a P2P network, specifically in context of setting up, maintaining and terminating a direct
 > communication channel between two peers which are behind NATs.
 It helps in discovering the
 > external IP address and port of the peers and also in NAT traversal by relaying messages
 > between the peers.
+The good news is that libp2p offers a hole punching solution which eliminates not only the need for signaling servers but also allows the use of relay nodes to scale (by only relying on relay nodes temporarily).

 ## What is Direct Connection Upgrade through Relay?